11 Caulking tips and tricks to make sure you get a professional finish

 6. Get crisp, clean edges with tape

-7. Caulk like a pro with even speed and pressure
+7. Use even speed and pressure

-To get an even run of caulk you need to use a consistent speed and consistent pressure.
-Start in a corner, squeeze the handle and as soon as the caulk comes out start moving.
+Start in a corner, squeeze the handle and as soon as the caulk comes out, start moving.
 Not too fast otherwise you will get a thin, stringy bead, and not too slow so you get a lumpy, thick bead.
+Irving adds, "When moving the caulk gun across the joint, keep a slow pace and ensure that you don’t change speed at any point.

 8. Practice, practice, practice